cornernote/yii-embed-opencart/README.md

 A lightweight Yii application embedded into OpenCart

-It can be used in all the same ways as a normal Yii application with the exception of not using Yii's routing and controllers to handle actions.

 ## Features

 - Yii is available from anywhere in OpenCart using Yii::app() or Yii::foobar